PORTERS NECK HISTORY

 After R. B. Davis died, his brother Champion, who had retired as President of the Atlantic Coast Line Railroad, took control of the remaining property.
 He established The Champion McDowell Davis Foundation, which made possible the Cornelia Nixon Davis Health Care Center, a nursing facility bearing his mother’s name.
 This facility, off Porters Neck Road, has been expanded to include an assisted care facility called “Champion’s at Porters Neck”.

 In the 50s, 60s and 70s the few residents of the area enjoyed an attractive rural atmosphere in proximity to the Intracoastal Waterway, barrier islands and the ocean.
 Swimming, boating and fishing activities heightened their lifestyle.
 The majority of the acreage was being farmed or was supporting livestock.
 There was substantial wildlife, foxes, deer, rabbits, osprey, eagles and yes some snakes.
 In Futch Creek and in the waterway, dolphin were often seen and even touched.
 With only a little effort a meal of shrimp, oysters and clams could be claimed from the surrounding waters.
 One of the early potential developers of the area is rumored to have said “Look what you folks have here!
-Did you think you could keep it to yourselves forever”.
+Did you think you could keep it to yourselves forever?"

-In the early 80s the Davis Foundation sold property for the development of Plantation Village ( a retirement living facility) and 80 acres for $1,200,000 to a developer for what is now Creekside.
+In the early 80s the Davis Foundation sold property for the development of Plantation Village (a retirement living facility) and 80 acres for $1,200,000 to a developer for what is now Creekside.
 In the mid 80s the Foundation sold the center section (737 acres) to the Porters Neck Company for $5,500,000 for development of Porters Neck Plantation and Country Club (18 hole golf course and as many as 1352 residential homes).
 In the late 80s and early 90s the remaining property along Futch Creek Road was purchased and developed as “Bishop’s Park”.
-In the late 90s a parcel off Bald Eagle Lane and on the west side of Little Creek was sold and is being developed into an exclusive golf course facility named Eagle Point Golf Club.
+In the late 90s a parcel off Bald Eagle Lane and on the west side of Little Creek was sold and was developed into an exclusive golf course facility named Eagle Point Golf Club.

 The area has certainly grown, from a peanut farm, to include homes all along Bald Eagle Lane and Futch Creek Road, the Porters Neck Plantation and Country Club and its residents, the Cornelia Nixon Davis and Champions at Porters Neck nursing and assisted care facilities, Plantation Village and now the Eagle Point Golf Club.